chiefbiiko/lambda-wasmtime/ARTICLE.md

 [WASI (WebAssembly System Interface)](https://wasi.dev/) and [WAIT (WebAssembly Interface Types)](https://github.com/WebAssembly/interface-types/blob/master/proposals/interface-types/Explainer.md).

-To run in the AWS Lambda execution environment we need to build a WebAssembly module that exports a function capable of accepting and returning strings (`JSON`).
+To run in the AWS Lambda execution environment we need to build a WebAssembly module that exports a function capable of accepting and returning `JSON` strings.
 The remainder of this post demonstrates just that.

 ## Building a WebAssembly Lambda with Rust